openvinotoolkit/openvino/docs/OV_Runtime_UG/Python_API_exclusives.md

 The callback of `AsyncInferQueue` is uniform for every job.
 When executed, GIL is acquired to ensure safety of data manipulation inside the function.

 @snippet docs/snippets/ov_python_exclusives.py asyncinferqueue_set_callback

+### Working with u1, u4 and i4 element types

+Since openvino supports low precision element types there are few ways how to handle them in python.
+To create an input tensor with such element types you may need to pack your data in new numpy array which byte size matches original input size:
+@snippet docs/snippets/ov_python_exclusives.py packing_data

+To extract low precision values from tensor into numpy array you can use next helper:
+@snippet docs/snippets/ov_python_exclusives.py unpacking